25 U.S. Cities That Millennials Can Afford — and Actually Want to Live In

 You probably haven’t seen many of these cities on “Top Millennial City” lists before, and that’s for good reason.

 These are cities where young people crippled with student loan debt can actually find work and afford a one-bedroom apartment, but also find a new brewery or wine bar on weekends.
 Their millennial populations are growing — or already sizable — and they tend to be better for walking or biking to work.
+A few of the cities have tools like MetroMile to make commutes cheaper if you do need a car and that whole insurance thing.

 Did your city make the list?